 |Derrick Stewart||Billy Shank|

-through two decades as the coach at St. John Neumann, Ss.
+through 24 seasons as the coach at St. John Neumann, Ss.
 Neumann-Goretti.
 Year

 indicates the player's final season.
 Most were seniors.
 Some transferred and some were